sillyaurora/Auro2/_posts/2024-09-26-terms-of-service.md

 - Not spam, harass, or otherwise disrupt other users.

 ## 4. Privacy Policy
 Your use of the Bot may involve the collection and processing of personal data.
-For details on how we handle your information, please review our Privacy Policy [link to your privacy policy].
+For details on how we handle your information, please review our Privacy Policy https://sillyaurora.github.io/Auro2/privacy-policy/.

 ## 5. User Content
 You retain all rights to any content you create while using the Bot.
 However, by using the Bot, you grant us a non-exclusive, worldwide, royalty-free license to use, reproduce, and display such content in connection with the Bot.